 Many scientific agencies adopted scientific integrity policies following a 2009 memorandum issued by President Obama, and a subsequent memorandum issued in 2010 by the White House Office of Science and Technology Policy.
+A 2021 memorandum issued by President Biden required all scientific agencies to develop scientific integrity policies and specified certain elements, followed in 2022 by a Framework for Federal Scientific Integrity Policy and Practice with additional parameters for scientific integrity policies.

 These policies clarify how individual agencies interpret scientific integrity.
 In many cases, a policy also describes how a scientist should report a loss of scientific integrity, how the agency will investigate such claims, and the rights of both a complainant and a person alleged to have committed a violation.